 Julissa De La Cruz, Hyrjana Dibra, Alexis Rodriguez, and Harly Rodriguez started as the first coordinators.
 They created the website and the application.
 They also recruited applicants from local colleges and post-bacc programs.
 Through these efforts they arranged for the weekly volunteering of all members at FHC and formed partnerships with community organizations.
 Soon the program grew to about 50 active members: future physicians, physician assistants, nurses, physical therapists, pharmacists, health educators, and administrators.

 Ana was born and raised in a small town in Albania.
 In 2011, after being selected for a lottery visa, her family immigrated to the Bronx.
 Her interest in medicine began at a very young age and peaked throughout college as she volunteered extensively in clinics and hospitals, conducted research, and had the opportunity to meet passionate mentors eager to better the health of her community.
 After participating in programs aimed at improving health in the Bronx, she learned more about the social component of medicine.
 These experiences have also driven her passion for helping other pre-health disadvantaged students find opportunities for peer support and mentorship.
 She graduated magna cum laude with a Bachelors of Arts in Biology from Lehman College.
-Ana intends to pursue a career in medicine in the near future.

 Alexis is a Bronx, New York native and of Dominican background.
 His experiences living and working in underserved, impoverished neighborhoods via community outreach, mentorship in public schools and research in Montefiore Medical Center have exposed him to the injustices that manifest themselves within the many structural components of our society.
 He is determined as a student, mentor, academic, and future medical doctor to dedicate his life to the disenfranchised.
 Alexis graduated in 2013 from the University of Pennsylvania as a double major in English and Urban Studies.
 He was granted conditional acceptance to University of Illinois School of Medicine and is projected to graduate in 2022.

-Alexis Augustin Rodriguez
+Alexis Augustin Rodriguez, Co Founder

-University of Illinois College of Medicine '22
+Currently at University of Illinois College of Medicine Class of '22

 Harly is a native to the University Heights and Kingsbridge Heights sections of the Bronx, and of Dominican background.
 Growing up there, he developed pride for his community and became impassioned with solving the challenges we face.
 Harly has a strong interest in empowering socially and economically disadvantaged scholars who possess a drive to change their Bronx community by challenging the social determinants of health.
 He graduated from Syracuse University, where he double majored in Neuroscience and Psychology while cultivating a passion for community service.
 He then attended Lehman College, where he took the bulk of his pre-med courses.
 Harly hopes to pursue a career in primary care, and as of now, is interested in Family Medicine, Psychiatry, and public health.

-Harly Rodriguez, Future Doctor
+Harly Rodriguez, Co Founder